This page was written in July 2010.

 People who live in north-west England are being affected by their first hosepipe ban in 14 years.
 A prolonged dry spell has led to unusually low water levels in rivers and reservoirs, but BGS data show that groundwater levels in the deeper aquifers in the region are currently in the normal range.

-BGS holds over one million measurements of groundwater levels in the National Groundwater Level Archive.
+BGS holds over one million measurements of groundwater levels in our groundwater level information.
 Some wells have been monitored for over 100 years, enabling us to look at very long term changes.
 Data from a 90 metre deep borehole at Skirwith (near Kirkby Lonsdale) shows that groundwater levels in some parts of the Permo-Triassic Sandstone that underlie the North West are around average for July, based on data collected since 1978.

 Groundwater provides about 15 per cent of public water supply in north-west England and is particularly valuable during times of surface water shortages.